 Do you see teen pregnancy as a problem?
 Wow!
 What a burden on society.
 In most cases the unwed teen-age mother does not have skills to get a decent job.
 Now we have a mother and child on welfare.
 Dad is no where to be found and the vicious cycle is difficult at best.

 Where do all of these pregnant teens come from?
 Once again they are from fatherless homes.
 This alone should show all of us the importance of a father in each and every American home.

 If you are still not convinced of the importance of a father in the home read this.
 Ninety per cent of all homeless and runaway children come from fatherless homes.
 And where do you think 85% of the youth sitting in prison came from?
 You are catching on.
 They too came from fatherless homes.

 Mothers, it is obvious that the old expression"It takes a community to raise a child" is as relevant today as it ever was.
-While it is not and should not be to sole responsibility of the mother to raise the child, more and more fatherless homes are at epidemic stages in America today.
+It should not be to sole responsibility of the mother to raise the child, because with this more and more fatherless homes are being produced at epidemic stages in America today.

 Please leave a comment an share so we can get this message out there.